kossiitkgp/docs/events/git-and-github.md

 11. **Sending a Pull Request**

     This is also best explained via a demo.
-It is a good idea to have a Github Repository made from KOSS account for the Pull Request demo.
+Use the `sandbox` repo.
 Make a small issue like a  "typo in `printf` function" which anyone can solve.
 Follow up the whole process from checking the issues, comment on issue you want to work, Forking the repo, Cloning it, Making a new branch, Push it, Sending a Pull Request with proper description.

     While demonstrating each and every step explain clearly, why you are doing this.
 For example, tell them that you are forking the repo to have your own copy of the codebase.
 Similarly, make your explanation in such a way that steps have a logical sequence.